Mesn1r/PracticePyWSocket/README.md

 ## Chat Server

+**###How*** it's related to cybersecurity ? actually it's not at all it's just practice in write code that i commit myself to do in order not to forget and rust my skills

 This script creates a simple chat server using Python's socket module.
 The server listens on a specified IP address and port and allows multiple clients to connect and communicate with each other.
 The script also keeps track of connected clients and their nicknames.